ygemici/osz/docs/fs.md

 Version part by default is ';0' which points to the current version of the file.
 The version ';-1' refers to the version before the current one, ';-2' the version before that and so forth.
-Providing positive numbers as version refers to a date in the form ';mmdd' or ';yyyymd' or ';yyyymmddHHii'.
+Providing positive numbers as version refers to a date in the form ';mmdd' or ';yyyymmdd' or ';yyyymmddHHii'.
 The actual version for that date will be returned, or the oldest one if such version is not found.
 For dates in the future the current version is used.

 Offset part defaults to '#0' which is the beginning of the file.
 Positive numbers are offsets into the file, while negative